molily/molily.de/_posts/2020-11-21-testing-angular.md

 An Angular Pipe is a special function that is called from a Component template.
 Its purpose is to transform a value: You pass a value to the Pipe, the Pipe computes a new value and returns it.

-The name Pipe originates from the vertical bar “\|” that sits between the value and the Pipe name.
-The concept as well as the “\|” syntax originates from Unix pipes and Unix shells.
+The name Pipe originates from the vertical bar “\|” that sits between the value and the Pipe’s name.
+The concept as well as the “\|” syntax originate from Unix pipes and Unix shells.

 In this example, the value from `user.birthday` is transformed by the `date` Pipe: